 Hatch Center: This property is located at 219 Hill Street, and only crime occurring within the 2.73 acres owned by DACC is included.
+This campus closed July 2017.

 Copies of maps of the above properties will be included in the appendix of this report.